 Numbers are just numbers unless you know how they affect your business and your goals.
 Video marketing metrics are essentially more numbers to throw into the mix—the difference here is that this data comes with meaning and useful context.

 Video marketing, like any form of content marketing, requires extensive testing to get right.
 You need to ensure that your target audience is zeroed in, your content performs well on social media, your videos convert people into paying customers, and more.
 By measuring video marketing metrics, you’re setting a baseline against which you can compare all future efforts.
 And this is the only way you’ll know if your video efforts are performing better with each iteration.

 For example, let’s say you’re looking at engagement metrics for a training video you created.
 You notice the video has good audience retention, but a lot of viewers drop off about two minutes into the video, right when your boring librarian character enters the scene.
-You can then experiment and adjust with making the librarian more fun to try and keep your audiences.
+You can then experiment and adjust by making the librarian more fun to try and keep your audience.
 By tracking view count, you know your second effort was an improvement over the first, as far as view count goes.
 (This kind of iterative improvement, of course, is much easier when working with animation and not live-action footage.)

 This kind of tracking allows you to learn from your successes and recreate them in future videos.
 In this case, you know animated videos might be the better choice for your audience moving forward.

 Before you publish your next video online, there are a number of key performance indicators (KPIs) you can use to measure your campaign’s performance.
 Here, we share several of the most important metrics in video marketing and explain how they work:

 Every marketer dreams about millions (or billions) of people watching their latest video creation.
 Everyone wants their 15 minutes of fame, and for video marketers, that’s tons of video views for each piece they create.